Wh1skeyjack/readsvg/README.txt

 //TODO
+-convert svgPath to abs coords
-script for spatial table class, for faster detection algorithm.
+-script for spatial table class, for faster detection algorithm.

 ------------------------------------------------------------------------------------